MicrosoftDocs/Viva/Viva/glint/coaching-team-conversations.md

 ### Summary Page

-The summary shown will change depending on whether the manager has marked the conversation as completed.
+The summary shown changes depending on whether the manager has marked the conversation as completed.

 - Section Name - Customize or use the default
 - Before Conversation is marked Done